Find Your Perfect School

 Students with previous knowledge of the Spanish language and its cultures will also benefit from the program!
 Check out the Spanish Heritage track, a series of courses specifically designed for Spanish-speaking students.
-Regardless of whether you’re in the traditional or Spanish Heritage track, your appreciation for the Spanish language’s beauty and cultures will be better.
+Regardless of whether you’re on the traditional or Spanish Heritage track, your appreciation for the Spanish language’s beauty and culture will be better.

 233 Bay State Road, Boston, MA 02215

 Boston University, a private research university, is a nationally recognized institution known for its innovative approach and quality instruction for its long list of famous alumni.
 Among its alumni are Nobel Laureates, Rhodes Scholars, Academy Award winners, and Pulitzer Prize winners.
 To say that it’s an excellent school to earn your BA in Spanish degree is an understatement!

 The BA in Spanish program significantly focuses on the liberal arts, including the humanities and social sciences.
 Students then learn a broad range of courses related to the Spanish language, linguistics, and literature.
 Due to the international reach of the Spanish language, the coursework features cultures from across North America, Latin America, and the Caribbean.

 There’s also an emphasis on the intensive study of Spanish as it’s spoken in the United States and its Hispanic culture.
 This is in light of the large Spanish-speaking community and the strong Hispanic presence across the country.
 The proximity of Latin America is also among the reasons for the emphasis on its literature and culture.

 Students have a certain degree of flexibility in their program of study through a wide range of electives.
 These courses enable them to tailor their studies based on their unique professional goals and personal interests.
 Students are well-advised to consult with an academic advisor when choosing electives.